-Weeklong taxi strike against Uber hinders traffic in Madrid
+Weeklong taxi strike against Uber snarls traffic in Madrid

 They demand similar steps like those announced for Barcelona, where local authorities can now modify regulations to require app-based rides to be hired up to one hour in advance.

+Uber and Cabify have reacted by threatening to drop their operations in Spain's second-largest city, where they say 3,500 jobs would be at risk.
+Self-employed drivers working for the two platforms are also occupying parts of Barcelona's main thoroughfares on Monday to urge the regional Catalan government to halt the new regulations.

-Madrid authorities have rejected any compromises that would wipe out competition for the taxis, which are regulated as a public service.
+Meanwhile, in Madrid, authorities have rejected any compromises that would wipe out competition for the taxis, which are regulated as a public service.

-Cab drivers responded Monday by moving their protest from the capital's outskirts to Castellana Avenue, in Madrid's central north-south axis.
+Taxi drivers in the capital moved their protest over the weekend from the city outskirts to Castellana Avenue, in Madrid's central north-south axis.

+Traffic was at a standstill early Monday, when many residents commute to work, until police unblocked the main thoroughfare.
+The drivers, many of them wearing the yellow vests that have become common in protests in France, moved on foot to protest at the headquarters of the conservative party ruling the Madrid region.